vsivsi/meteor-file-collection/README.md

 2. Some of those attributes belong to gridFS, and you may **lose data** if you mess around with them.
 3.    `_id`, `length`, `chunkSize`, `uploadDate` and `md5` should be considered read-only.
 4. You can do whatever you want with `filename`, `contentType`, `aliases` and `metadata`.
 Go to town.
-5.    `contentType` should be a valid [MIME Type](https://en.wikipedia.org/wiki/MIME_type)
+5.    `contentType` should probably be a valid [MIME Type](https://en.wikipedia.org/wiki/MIME_type)
 6.    `filename` is *not* guaranteed unique. `_id` is a better bet if you want to be sure of what you're getting.

 Sound complicated?
-It's really not, and `fileCollection` is here to help.
-First off, when you create a new file you use `file.insert(...)`, and just populate whatever attributes you care about. fileCollection does the rest.
-You are guaranteed to get a valid gridFS file, even if you do this: `id = file.insert();`  Likewise, when you run `update` on the server, it tries hard to check that you aren't clobbering one of the "read-only" attributes with your update modifier.
-And clients aren't allowed to directly `update` at all, although you can selectively give them that power via `Meteor.methods()`.
+It really isn't and `fileCollection` is here to help.

+First off, when you create a new file you use `file.insert(...)` and just populate whatever attributes you care about.
+Then `fileCollection` does the rest.
+You are guaranteed to get a valid gridFS file, even if you just do this: `id = file.insert();`

+Likewise, when you run `update` on the server, it tries really hard to make sure that you aren't clobbering one of the "read-only" attributes with your update modifier.
+And for safety clients aren't allowed to directly `update` at all, although you can selectively give them that power via `Meteor.methods()`.

+### Limits

+There are essentially no hard limits on the number or size of files other than what your hardware will support.
+Also, at no point in normal operation is a file-sized data buffer ever in memory.
+All of the file data import/mechanisms are [stream based](http://nodejs.org/api/stream.html#stream_stream), so even very active servers should not see a lot of memory dedicated to file transfers.
+Also, file data is never copied within a collection.
+During chunked file uploading, file chunk reference pointers are moved, but the data itself is never copied.
+This makes fileCollection particularly efficient when handling multi-gigabyte files.
+Because fileCollection uses robust multiple reader / exclusive writer file locking on top of gridFS, essentially any number of readers and writers of shared files may peacefully coexist without risk of file corruption.

 ### Security